HELLO POTENTIAL PERFORMERS!

 Will I definitely get the exact venue and time slot I want?

-With over a thousand applications and 250 plus slots to fill, programming can be a real juggling act and it really helps if you can be flexible with your preferred venue and time slot.
+With over a thousand applications and sometimes up to 250 plus slots to fill, programming can be a real juggling act and it really helps if you can be flexible with your preferred venue and time slot.
 Also, with over 30 Fringes under our belts, we may have a clearer idea of what venue and time would be best suited to your show – if we think we have a slot that would work well for you we’ll get in touch and discuss that with you.

 What if another venue offers me a slot?